kristinaleilani/kristinaleilani.github.io/_projects/2018-03-30-SeascapeGenomics.md

 ### Adaptation to water quality gradients within cryptic lineages

 Surprisingly, the cryptic lineages within each species also appear to adapt to local environments on their own.
 In _A. agaricites_, nitrogen and cold temperatures appear to drive divergence within lineages.
 While in _P. astreoides_, cold temperatures also appear to be an important driver.
+You can view a preprint of this work [HERE](https://www.authorea.com/doi/full/10.22541/au.166997531.17274551).

 <div class="gallery" data-columns="1">
 	<img src="/images/TNByearly_range.png">